 The 3M earplug litigation has grown into one of the largest mass torts in history.
 No mass tort has come close to rivaling the number of cases generated by the 3M earplug multidistrict litigation.
 Service members and veterans allege the Military Dual-Ended Combat Arms Earplugs (CAEv2) distributed by 3M were defective, leading to hearing loss and tinnitus among users.
 3M earplug lawsuits have proven to be a lengthy and complicated process.
-With over a dozen bellwether trials completed and a bankruptcy maneuver underway, the litigation is still ongoing.
+With over a dozen bellwether trials completed and a bankruptcy maneuver thwarted, a 3M earplug settlement could be on the horizon.

 About 3M Earplug Lawsuits